bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-If I type something here: console.log("hello").
-So this is the instruction you will use the most for printing error messages in the dev toolconsole.
+<p>If I type something here: console.log("hello").
+So this is the instruction
+you will use the most for printing error messages in the dev toolconsole.
-If I execute it, it prints "hello", and I can see also in the browser built in console: "hello".
+If I execute it, it prints "hello", and I can see also in the browser built in console: "hello".</p>

-This just a comfortable way to display error messages.
-If I make some errors, here I've got a script that will display, as soon the page is loaded, "Some JavaScript code has been executed".
+<p>This just a comfortable way to display error messages.
+If I make some errors,
+here I've got a script that will display, as soon the page is loaded, "Some JavaScript code has been executed".</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 128.
 (98) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">